 Comments on thetworegs's stuff

-Wait.
-Did you actually throw Henwrench into your cellar?
-Here's my talley of who's down there already with the Regs Deuce: Henwrench Vincent Price Elvis Frederico Louie Armstrong Bon Scott Frank Sinatra Jim Morrison and perhaps Satan.
+Here's my talley of who's in the cellar: Reg himself.
+Both of hims.
+James Brown Henwrench Vincent Price Elvis Frederico Louie Armstrong Bon Scott Frank Sinatra Jim Morrison and perhaps Satan.

 Comments made by thetworegs